The Six Stages of Digital Transformation

 From “business-as-usual” to genuine innovation, uncommon growth comes from following a clear roadmap.

-For companies faced with the prospect of “Digital Darwinism,” the hardest part is evaluating what need to be changed first.
-In Altimeter’s new research report, we’ve created a maturity model that helps companies assess exactly where they are, and where they need to be on the road to digital transformation.
+For companies faced with the prospect of “Digital Darwinism,” the hardest part is evaluating what needs to be changed first.
+In this research report, we’ve created a maturity model that helps companies assess exactly where they are, and where they need to be on the road to digital transformation.

 After several years of interviewing those helping to drive digital transformation, we have identified a series of patterns, components, and processes that form a strong foundation for change.
 We have organized these elements into six distinct stages: